Asking someone about their education might seem like a common and simple thing, but the big question is whether you are doing it right.

 Your major doesn’t relate to this job.
 Do you still believe you have what it takes to succeed in this job?

-This is a formal question that requires an interviewee to justify whether his or her major has the capacity to help in settling for a prospective job.
+This is a formal question that requires an interviewee to justify whether his or her major can help in settling for a prospective job.
 Again, courtesy is essential when asking this question, especially because of the first part.

 Questions to ask about one’s educational level